 To capture your voice, the ghostwriter needs to understand two important rules about writing your book for you:

 Rule #2: Your voice on the page should not sound uptight and stiff.
-An excellent ghostwriter will stick to the rules of grammar without making you sound tightly wound.
+An excellent ghostwriter will stick to the rules of grammar but help you avoid sounding too formal, stiff, and cold.
 Read a few pages of a biography of a favorite celebrity or two.
 Does it sound as if the celebrity wrote those words?
 Or has this rock star written about an “ameliorating effect” or a “problem with which I wrestled”?
 The ghostwriter and, later, the copyeditor are responsible for retaining the voice of the expert or celebrity whose name is on the book.

 A ghostwriter will look at any material you’ve written in the past and talk to you about the voice.
-It may be that you basically like how you sound in your blogpieces but want to be sure your voice sounds energetic and commercial throughout your book.
-In that case, the ghostwriter can look carefully at the elements of your voice in those blogpieces and make sure to retain your catchphrases and rhythms.
+It may be that you basically like how you sound in your blog pieces but want to be sure your voice sounds energetic and commercial throughout your book.
+In that case, the ghostwriter can look carefully at the elements of your voice in those blog pieces and make sure to retain your catchphrases and rhythms.
+Your ghostwriter will avoid passive tense verbs and use strong ones–for example, writing “she decided” rather than “she made a decision.”

 If you’re ever unhappy with what a ghostwriter has written for you, even if it’s just a simple word choice, speak up!
 It’s important that you feel comfortable with the voice your ghostwriter creates for you.